bloominstituteoftechnology/webapi-ii-challenge/patrick/README.md

 ```

 `title` is the title of the post, as a String. `contents` contains the body
-contents of the post, also as a String.
+contents of the post, also as a String. - OKAY √

-There are five main route handlers that will allow the client to read/modify the
+There are **five** main route handlers that will allow the client to read/modify the
-array.
+array. - AM I RETARDED OR ARE THERE ONLY FOUR LISTED???????????????????????????????

 ### `GET /posts` - OKAY √
 When the client makes a `GET` request to `/posts`: